You are here

 View as PDF: P3773.pdf

 Most fishing derbies involve some form of competition—the most fish, largest fish, tagged fish, largest aggregated catch, or some combination of these.
-Commonly, derby organizers tend to mimic the competition in events like bass tournaments, where the competition is based on the aggregate weight of fish caught, and there may be a separate prize for the largest fish caught of one or several species of fish.
+Commonly, derby organizers tend to mimic the competition in events like bass tournaments, where the competition is based on the aggregate weight of fish caught.
+There may also be a separate prize for the largest fish caught of one or several species.

-Although this may be a good method for bass tournaments in which the competitors are experienced anglers, it is not a good procedure for fishing derbies with large participation of mainly young and inexperienced anglers.
-Weighing fish requires an expensive scale and takes at least 2 minutes per competitor; furthermore, you have to deal with piles of dead (and wasted) fish, or you have competitors walking around with stringers of fish when you are trying to conduct an awards ceremony.
+Although this may be a good method for bass tournaments, in which the competitors are experienced anglers, it is not a good procedure for fishing derbies with large participation by mainly young and inexperienced anglers.
+Weighing fish requires an expensive scale and takes at least 2 minutes per competitor.
+Furthermore, you have to deal with piles of dead (and wasted) fish, or you have competitors walking around with stringers of fish when you are trying to conduct an awards ceremony.

 Be sure all officials use a pencil to write on the labels—pencil marks are waterproof and easy to read if the card gets wet.
-Writing the size of the fish on a label rather than directly on the fishing card prevents “spontaneous generation” of fish—without the labels, someone could easily write fish lengths on the registration card.
-The participants are told at registration that all fish caught must be measured by a derby official wearing a derby T-shirt (or other recognizable identification); this rule is repeated on the registration card.
+Writing the size of the fish on a label rather than directly on the registration card prevents “spontaneous generation” of fish.
+(Without the labels, someone could easily write fish lengths on the registration card.)
+Participants are told at registration that all fish caught must be measured by a derby official wearing a derby T-shirt (or other recognizable identification).
+This rule is repeated on the registration card.

 For More Information